The Updated Version of Polar Bear Coolers 24 Pack

 The Polar Bear 24.
 The corners clip down for a more secure and compact package.

 When testing the Polar Bear, testers expected it to perform like other coolers in its price range and hold ice-cold temperatures for potentially 24-36 hours like the Coleman 16-Can Soft Cooler or the AO Coolers 24 Pack Canvas Cooler.
-However, we were pleasantly surprised with how well the Polar Bear 24 performed.
-After three days in an unlit and un-insulated shed, it held onto nine ounces of ice from the starting seven pounds.
+However, we are pleasantly surprised by how well the Polar Bear performs.
+After three days in a hot room, it held onto nine ounces of ice from the starting seven pounds.
 The high-end, Yeti Hopper Two 30 held onto 14 ounces of ice in the same amount of time.
 However, the Editors' Choice, Engel HD30 and new Best Buy award winner, Homitt 30 Cans both lasted a full day longer than either the Yeti or Polar Bear.
-But the Polar Bear kept our drinks and food cold and out-performed our expectations.
+But the Polar Bear keeps our drinks and food cold and out-performs our expectations.
 Even just the feel of the insulation is a step up from many others in the Polar Bear's price range.
-The insulation is thick, and the internal liner feels much more durable than others of a similar build, size, and shape, like the model from AO Coolers, but not quite as impressive as the insulating value of the Homitt.
+The insulation is thick, and the internal liner feels much more durable than others of a similar build, size, and shape, like the model from AO Coolers.

 The Polar Bear and the Yeti Hopper 30 both held plenty of ice after 72 hours.